vinceallenvince/Burner/README.md

 ```

+You can override the default step() function to update your object's properties.

 Running the code, you should see a black box fall to the ground.
 If you inspect the HTML, you'll notice the box has a class called 'obj'.
+You can use the 'name' property to add a custom className to the instance's view.
 You can use this class to further manipulate this object via css.

 Building this project
 ------